 Methylenetetrahydrofolate reductase (MTHFR) is an enzyme that breaks down the amino acid homocysteine.
-The MTHFR gene that codes for this enzyme has the potential to mutate, which can either interfere with the enzyme’s ability to function normally or completely inactivate it.
+The MTHFR gene that codes for this enzyme can mutate, which can interfere with the enzyme’s ability to function normally or completely inactivate it.

 People have two MTHFR genes, inheriting one from each of their parents.
 Mutations can affect one (heterozygous) or both (homozygous) of these genes.

 There are two common types, or variants, of MTHFR mutations: C677T and A1298C.

 The mutations can lead to high levels of homocysteine in the blood, which may contribute to several health conditions, including:

 This article looks at MTHFR mutations in more detail, including related health conditions, diagnosis, and treatment options.
 It also discusses how MTHFR mutations can affect pregnancy.

 Mutations in the MTHFR gene can affect the body’s ability to process amino acids — namely, homocysteine — which can lead to some adverse health outcomes.

 Conditions that researchers have associated with MTHFR gene mutations include:

 - homocysteinemia, which is the term for abnormally high levels of homocysteine in the blood or urine

 - ataxia, which is a neurological condition that affects coordination

 - peripheral neuropathy, which is a neurological condition that damages the nerves

 - microcephaly, which is a condition present at birth in which the head is smaller than usual

 - scoliosis, which refers to an abnormal curvature of the spine

 - anemia, which means that there is a lack of healthy red blood cells in the body

 - cardiovascular diseases, such as blood clots, stroke, and heart attack

 - behavior disorders, such as attention deficit hyperactivity disorder

 Symptoms vary among individuals and depend on the type of mutation they have.
-People usually do not know that they have an MTHFR mutation unless they experience severe symptoms or undergo genetic testing.
+People usually do not know they have an MTHFR mutation unless they experience severe symptoms or undergo genetic testing.

 Having one or two MTHFR mutations can slightly increase the levels of homocysteine present in the blood.
 This condition is called homocysteinemia.